IsuiLugo/IsuiLugo.github.io/about.md

 ---
 ![Banner](/assets/about_me_banner.png)

-I'm a COmputer Systems Engineer, currently looking for a job opportunity, in the field of Cybersecurity.
+I'm a Computer Systems Engineer, currently looking for a job opportunity, in the field of Cybersecurity.
 I'm a proactive professional, teamwork oriented, responsible and organized.
 My passion for innovation and continuous learning motivates me to seek new challenges and growth opportunities.
 I am excited to apply my skills and knowledge in a professional environment.

 In my academic training, I have participated in various research projects and I have also been part of extracurricular programs.
 For example, I completed the Oracle Next Education program, where I gained skills as a Full Stack developer.
 In addition, I participated in the Microsoft Mexico Innovaccion Virtual program, where I obtained the Microsoft Certified Azure Fundamentals certification.